silverwing-coder/Programming/DockerContainer.md

 # bind host and container ports:
 # - multiple containers run on a host machine
-# - host machine has only ceratin number of ports available
+# - host machine has only certain number of ports available
-# - confilict occur when same port on host machine is assigned
+# - conflict occur when same port on host machine is assigned
 # - bind a host port number and container port number: "host-port#:container-port#"
 sudo docker run -d -p6001:6379 redis:4.0
 sudo docker run -d -p6000:6379 redis